PraseedaSasankaPisipati/Assignment-1-D2Decisions/README.md

 This is initially created empty repository with the following files
  * [LICENSE](LICENSE)
  * [README.md](README.md)
+ * Train Tables.md file contains the data for time table for various trains
+ * MovieLens folder contains the data sets for the various movies
+ * ChicagoData.md file contains the data set for teh various causes of death in chicago during 2006-2010

 > NOTE: As the semseter goes , we will add the necessary files required for further assignments.